kodekloudhub/community-faq/docs/how-tos/virtualbox/networking-osboxes-centos7.md

     1. The first 3 numbers in the gateway address is your `network address`.
 We will use that information when choosing an IP address for the VM later.

-1. Choose an IP address on your network that is not already in use by something else (your laptop, any other devices connected to the router or via WiFi).
+1. Choose an IP address on your network that is not already in use by something else (your laptop, any other devices connected to the router or via WiFi).</br></br>**IMPORTANT** If you "clone" a VM, you will have choose a different IP for each clone you create, and configure the clone as per the remaining instructions below.
+If you are going to be making clones, pick as many unique IP addresses as you're going to need to bring up all VMs requested by the course.
     1. For Windows users:
         1. Open a command prompt and enter the command `arp -a`.
         1. Several lists are printed.
 Find the list that is for your laptop adapter (has the `Interface` IP found in the route table above).
 It looks like this, and is showing the IP of all devices currently connected to your network in the `Internet Address` column.
 Choose an IP not in this list, e.g. `192.168.0.220`.
 Be sure to use *your* network address which may or may not be `192.168.0.`, so it is the last number you need to choose.
 The first 3 must be the same.